onap/vnfrqts-requirements/docs/Chapter8.rst

 R-18725: The VNF **MUST** handle the restart of a single VNFC instance without requiring all VNFC instances to be restarted.

-R-53317: The VNF **MUST** conform its YANG model to RFC 6087, “Guidelines for Authors and Reviewers of YANG Data Model Documents”.
+R-53317: The VNF **MUST** conform its YANG model to RFC 6087, "Guidelines for Authors and Reviewers of YANG Data Model Documents".

 R-67114: The VNF **MUST** be installed with: